How To Know If Your Air Is Unhealthy

 - Can you see or smell mold or mildew?

 - Is the humidity regularly above 50 percent?

 - Are there leaks or standing water anywhere—kitchen, basement, attic?

-- Are all fuel-burning appliances (gas stoves, water heaters, fireplaces) fully vented to the outdoors?
+- Are all fuel-burning appliances (gas stoves, water heaters, fireplaces) fully vented to the outdoors and regularly serviced?